ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/deploy-your-app.md

 2. `git commit -m "Awesome commit"`
 3. `git push wedeploy master`

+If it is your first time pushing to WeDeploy's git, you will need to enter the email and password for your WeDeploy account.

 ###### See it live
 Once you push, WeDeploy will immediately start deploying your project.